 What is Christ Lutheran like?

-We are a small church, with an average of 50-60 in attendance on Sunday morning.
-Our Sunday morning schedule includes worship at 9:00 am, fellowship from 10:00-10:30, and Bible study and Sunday school for all ages from 10:30 - 11:30.
+We are a small church, with an average of 35-45 in attendance on Sunday morning.
+Our Sunday morning schedule includes worship at 10:00 am, fellowship from 11:00-11:20, with a Bible study afterward.
+Sunday School for grades pre-K thru 6th will start again in the fall (usually the second Sunday of September).
 We strive to be welcoming and friendly, so feel free to ask anyone for help if you need it.

 What is worship like at Christ Lutheran?